-The study area is defined as the Highwood-Little Bow watersheds within the MD (Figure 1.1).
+The study area is defined as the Highwood-Little Bow watersheds within Foothills in addition to the Little Bow watershed from the Foothills boundary to the Twin Valley Reservoir (Figure 1.1).
 The study objectives are to:

-- ▶ identify and describe flood related risk areas in relation to MD residents and infrastructure; - ▶ undertake a high-level flood risk evaluation of the impacts resulting from existing and proposed flood control and mitigation measures (Figure 1.3), and natural flooding/erosion mechanisms; and - ▶ propose mitigation options and actions to assess and/or address these risks including the development of specific actions (including high-level costing) to protect MD residents downstream of Woman's Coulee Canal Inlet on the Highwood River and Little Bow River within the MD.
+- identify and describe flood related risk areas in relation to Foothills, Vulcan, and Willow Creek residents and infrastructure: - undertake a high-level flood risk evaluation of the impacts resulting from existing and proposed flood control and mitigation measures (Figure 1.3), and natural flooding/ erosion mechanisms; and - propose mitigation options and actions to assess and/or address these risks including the development of specific actions (including high-level costing) to protect residents downstream of Women's Coulee Canal Inlet on the Highwood River and Little Bow River.
 Protection criterion for this assessment and concept design exercise assumes a protection level equivalent to that used by the Town of High River (the Town): the 2013 flood magnitude simulated for mitigated conditions plus 1 m.

-A significant amount of flood protection infrastructure was constructed (or is planned for construction) in the Town and the MD subsequent to the historic 2013 flood.
+A significant amount of flood protection infrastructure was constructed (or is planned for construction) in the Town and Foothills subsequent to the historic 2013 flood.
 The Scoping Study includes an evaluation of the change in flood hazards due to the works constructed after the 2013 flood and currently planned works.